oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

     has been removed in seminars 6.0.)
 #.
 Go through the venue records and make sure that the address field contains
     the full address (including ZIP code, city and country (if relevant)).
 #.
+If you have any events for which no registration should not be possible and
+    which have no date yet, make sure that these events have the "needs registration" checkbox set to "no". (seminars 6.0 by default allows registration for all events that have no date yet as well.)
+#.
 Upgrade to seminars 6.x.
 #.
 Update the database schema and run all upgrade wizards.
 #.
 If you are using the selector widget (the search form) in the frontend,